byteball/aa-channels-lib/README.md

 });
 ```
-**peer** is an url or a pairing address where the peer can be reached, if the peer acknowledged the creation, the definition of the AA is broadcast and immediately funded with initial deposit. **aa_address** is then returned by the function and is to be saved as it will used to identify channel for further operation.
+**peer** is an url or a pairing address, **aa_address** is returned by the function and is to be saved as it will used to identify channel for further operation.
-Once the payment channel is opened and confirmed by Obyte network, transactions can begin.
+Transactions can begin immediately if peer accepts unconfirmed payments or after confirmation by the network

 One peer wanting to send an offchain payment uses this function: